Cecilia Albertini is an Italian award-winning filmmaker and actress based in Los Angeles.

-Her short Allegra's Body Shop was awarded Best Comedy at the Austin Comedy Short Film Festival in 2018.
-Her documentary Francis Ford Coppola's Live Cinema, was nominated for an American Society of Cinematographers student award in 2018, and her episode for the UCLA-produced tv show Sanity was nominated for a student Emmy award in 2017.
+Her short Allegra's Body Shop was awarded with the Best Comedy Award at the Austin Comedy Short Film Festival in 2018 and received a honorable mention from the London Worldwide Comedy Film Festival.
+Her documentary Francis Ford Coppola's Live Cinema was nominated for an American Society of Cinematographers student award in 2018, and her episode for the UCLA-produced tv show Sanity was nominated for a student Emmy award in 2017.

 Best Director at the Moscow Shorts International Film Festival for “Labor” | 2018

 Best Film at the Afrodite Shorts Film Festival for “Labor” | 2018

 Motion Pictures Association of America Award | 2016